the colours of FIJI

 Fiji Pearls are world renown for their natural array of unique vibrant colours that are unmatched by any other pearling region.
 With limited harvests of less than 20,000 pearls per annum our ocean gems are coveted by pearl connoisseurs around the world for their rarity.

-The rarity and exclusiveness of the Fiji Pearl is largely attributed to it’s humble host, the Fijian Pearl Oyster, Pinctada margaritifera-typica.
+The exclusiveness of the Fiji Pearl is largely attributed to its humble host, the Fijian Pearl Oyster, Pinctada margaritifera-typica.
 A species that has proven to be difficult to cultivate due to the scarcity of wild population found in Fiji.
-However its distinctive characteristics, the unique earthy tones found on the shell exterior and wide spectrum of both warm and cool hued mother of pearl hues displayed on the interior along with the bright orange mantle and body make this pearl oyster an exceptional host.
+However its distinctive characteristics, the unique earthy tones found on the shell exterior and wide spectrum of warm and cool mother of pearl hues displayed on the interior along with the bright orange mantle and body make this pearl oyster an exceptional host.

-Warm hued pearls come in bright shades of champagne, gold, copper, pistachio, cranberry, burgundy and the rarest of all, the Fiji-chocolate.
-Cool hued pearls occur in shades of green, blue, purple and silvery-grey.
-Fiji pearls may also display luminous overtones of turquoise, coppery-gold, dusty rose, violet or deep sapphire.
-Fiji Pearls come in sizes of 9 – 18 millimetres, with an average size ranging between 10.5 – 11.0 millimetres.
+Delicious warm hued pearls come in bright shades of champagne, gold, copper, pistachio, cranberry, burgundy and chocolate.
+Tropical cooler hues include vivid green, blue, purple and silver-grey with pearls also displaying subtle to vivid overtones of turquoise, gold, dusty rose, violet or deep sapphire.
+Our Fiji Pearls range in size from 8-18mm, with an average size per harvest between 10.5-11mm.